Skip to content

 Inhibition of CD38 and influence of luteolin on NAD metabolism

-Luteolin is a substance found in many plants and has the ability to inhibit the activity of an enzyme called CD38.
-CD38 plays an important role in the metabolism of NAD (nicotinamide adenine dinucleotide), a substance essential for energy production and general cellular health.
-This interaction between luteolin, CD38 and NAD is particularly important in the context of cardiovascular diseases and aging processes.
+Luteolin is a substance that occurs in many plants and has the ability to inhibit the activity of an enzyme called CD38.
+CD38 plays an important role in the metabolism of NAD (Nicotinamide adenine dinucleotide), a substance that is essential for energy production and general cellular health.
+This interaction between luteolin, CD38 and NAD is particularly important in the context of cardiovascular disease and aging processes.

-When NADP(H) becomes less, the blood vessels don't function as well.
-Luteolinidin, a type of luteolin, can inhibit CD38, helping to retain more NADP(H).
+When NADP(H) decreases, blood vessels do not function as well.
+Luteolinidin, a type of luteolin, can inhibit CD38 and help retain more NADP(H).
 This means that the blood vessels can function better after ischemia/reperfusion.

-In the context of aging, NAD is particularly relevant as higher NAD levels are associated with improved cellular function and a potential slowing of the aging process.
-Especially researchers like David Sinclair and Dr. Mark Hyman are convinced of the role of NAD in longevity.
+In the context of aging, NAD is particularly relevant because a higher NAD levels is associated with improved cell function and a potential slowing of the aging process.
+Especially researchers like David Sinclair and Dr. Mark Hyman are convinced of the role of NAD in the longevity area.

-Because CD38 helps reduce NAD levels, inhibiting CD38 with substances such as luteolin could help maintain higher NAD levels, thereby delaying or preventing age-related dysfunction and disease.
-In addition to luteolin, quercetin and apigenin also play a role in CD38 inhibition.
+Since CD38 helps to lower NAD levels, inhibition of CD38 by substances such as luteolin could help maintain higher NAD levels and thus delay or prevent age-related dysfunction and diseases.
+In addition to luteolin, quercetin and apigenin a role in CD38 inhibition.

-Traditionally, plants with a high luteolin content were used to treat inflammation .
-Both isolated luteolin and extracts from luteolin-rich plants showed anti-inflammatory effects in various models.
+Traditionally, plants with high luteolin content have been used to treat inflammations Both isolated luteolin and extracts from luteolin-rich plants showed anti-inflammatory effects in various models.

-The aim of a study was to describe the anti-inflammatory activity of luteolin based on recent research results - particularly at the molecular level.
-Thus, the possibilities for future research and development of luteolin as an anti-inflammatory drug should be evaluated.
+The aim of a study was to describe the anti-inflammatory activity of luteolin based on recent research results – especially at the molecular level.
+This should open up the possibilities for future Research and development of luteolin as an anti-inflammatory drug will be evaluated.

-The results show that luteolin and some of its derivatives, such as luteolin-7-O-glucoside, have potent anti-inflammatory properties both in vitro (in test tubes) and in vivo (in living organisms) Effects have.
-The mechanisms of action of luteolin are diverse, but important target transcription factors include Src in the NF-κB signaling pathway, MAPK in the AP-1 signaling pathway, and SOCS3 in the STAT3 signaling pathway.
-A clinical study with a luteolin-containing formulation showed excellent therapeutic effect in inflammation-related diseases.
+The results show that luteolin and some of its derivatives, such as luteolin-7-O-glucoside, both in vitro (in the test tube) and in vivo (in living organisms) strong anti-inflammatory effects The mechanisms of action of luteolin are diverse, but important target transcription factors are Src in the NF-κB signaling pathway, MAPK in the AP-1 signaling pathway and SOCS3 in the STAT3 signaling pathway.
+A clinical study with a luteolin-containing formulation showed a excellent therapeutic effect in inflammation-related diseases.

-In summary, current scientific evidence suggests that the main mechanism of the pharmacological action of luteolin lies in its anti-inflammatory activity, which occurs through the regulation of transcription factors such as NF-κB, STAT3, and AP-1 takes place.
+In summary, current scientific evidence suggests that the main mechanism of luteolin’s pharmacological action is its anti-inflammatory activity, which is mediated by the regulation of transcription factors such as NF-κB, STAT3, and AP-1.

 There are several mechanisms that support the antioxidant activity of luteolin:

-• Neutralization of free radicals: Luteolin acts directly as a Radical scavenger by binding free radicals.
+• neutralization of free radicals: Luteolin acts directly as radical scavengersby binding free radicals.
 This prevents cell damage caused by oxidative processes.

-• Modulation of antioxidant enzymes: It affects the activity of enzymes that play a key role in the body's antioxidant protection, such as superoxide dismutase and glutathione peroxidase.
+• Modulation of antioxidant enzymes: It influences the activity of enzymes that play a key role in the body's antioxidant protection, such as superoxide dismutase and glutathione peroxidase.

-• Reduction of oxidative stress: Luteolin contributes to the reduction of oxidative stress by reducing the formation of reactive oxygen species (ROS) in cells.
+• reduction of oxidative stress: Luteolin helps reduce oxidative stress by reducing the formation of reactive oxygen species (ROS) in cells.

-• Influence on signaling pathways: It interacts with various cellular signaling pathways that are involved in the regulation of oxidative stress, thereby modulating the cellular response to oxidative challenges.
+• influence on signaling pathways: It interacts with various cellular signaling pathways involved in the regulation of oxidative stress, thereby modulating the cellular response to oxidative challenges.

-• Protection of DNA from oxidation The molecule helps protect the DNA in cells from oxidative damage, which is important for cell health and the prevention of mutations.
+• protection of DNA from oxidation The molecule helps protect DNA in cells from oxidative damage, which is important for cell health and the prevention of mutations.

-At MoleQlar, luteolin is part of regeNAD – a NAD Booster – and from MoleQlar ONE – a longevity -Complex with effects on all molecular hallmarks of aging.
+In MoleQlar, luteolin part of regeNAD – one NAD Booster - and from MoleQlar ONE – a longevity complex with effects on all molecular hallmarks of aging.

 regeNAD is an innovatively formulated complex to increase NAD levels - with luteolin and apigenin.

-Various studies have examined how luteolin can influence heart disease, particularly with regard to its antioxidant, anti-inflammatory and cardioprotective properties:
+Various studies have investigated how luteolin can affect heart disease, especially with regard to its antioxidant, anti-inflammatory and cardioprotective properties:

-In one study, the molecule was found to reduce heart attack size in diabetic rats that had sustained cardiac I/R injury, improves heart function and reduces cell death of heart muscle cells.
+A study found that the molecule reduces heart attack size in diabetic rats that have suffered cardiac I/R injury, improved cardiac function and reduced cell death of cardiac muscle cells.
 This effect was mediated by the influence on CD38 discussed above.
-Luteolin also works by increasing certain proteins that protect cells from death and reducing inflammatory reactions.
+Luteolin also works by increasing certain proteins that protect cells from death and reducing inflammatory responses.

-Luteolin shows promising properties in combating these processes in various studies.
+Luteolin has shown promising properties in combating these processes in various studies.
 It can suppress the activation of immune cells such as mast cells and the release of inflammatory mediators from these cells.
-It also reduces the neuroinflammatory response, activation of microglia and astrocytes, oxidative stress and the severity of neuroinflammatory diseases such as Alzheimer's, Parkinson's, multiple sclerosis.
+It also reduces the neuroinflammatory response, the activation of microglia and astrocytes, oxidative stress and the severity of neuroinflammatory diseases such as Alzheimer's, Parkinson's, multiple sclerosis.

-In addition, the already discussed antioxidant and anti-inflammatory activities of luteolin on skin cells such as keratinocytes and fibroblasts as well as on various immune cells (e.g.b macrophages, mast cells, neutrophils, dendritic cells and T cells).
-The molecule has been proven to be able to inhibit inflammatory factors (such asb TNF-α, COX-2, IL-1β, IL-6, IL-8, IL-17, and IL-22) suppress and various Regulate signaling pathways (such as NF-κB, JAK-STAT and TLR).
-In this way, the phytochemical modulates many inflammatory processes.
-Also those that take place in the skin.
+In addition, the previously discussed antioxidant and anti-inflammatory activities of luteolin on skin cells such as keratinocytes and fibroblasts as well as on various immune cells (e.g. macrophages, mast cells, neutrophils, dendritic cells and T cells).
+The molecule has been shown to inhibit inflammatory factors (such as TNF-α, COX-2, IL-1β, IL-6, IL-8, IL-17, and IL-22) suppress and regulate various signaling pathways (such as NF-κB, JAK-STAT and TLR).
+In this way, the secondary plant substance modulates many inflammatory processes, including those that take place in the skin.

 The researchers concluded that luteolin could be a promising molecule for the development of “creamy” formulations and systemic agents against inflammatory skin diseases.

 Yes, luteolin can also be taken as a dietary supplement.
-These supplements often come in capsule or tablet form and may contain a concentrated amount of luteolin.
-They are particularly interesting for people who want to increase their intake of this flavonoid without consuming large quantities of the corresponding foods.
+These supplements are often available in the form of capsules or tablets and can contain a concentrated amount of luteolin.
+They are particularly interesting for people who want to increase their intake of this flavonoid without consuming large amounts of the corresponding foods.

 Literature